 You can claim funding for all of the units completed between 1 January 2020 to 31 May 2021, regardless of which provider you use, or which awarding organisation the provider uses.

 The unit(s) certification date must be within this period to be eligible for the funding.
 Units can only be submitted for the Workforce Development Fund once the full qualification has been completed.

 For more information please visit the Skills for Care website.

 Moorfoot Learning Centre is the main training venue for the Learning and Development Service and is used to accommodate our core training programme.

-It has 6 training rooms that have been designed to support delivery via presentations and Smart Board interactive learning.
+It has 6 training rooms that have been designed to provide training using presentations and Smart Board interactive learning.